Accelerationism: Hyperstition

-Hyperstition is a term attributed to Land and the CCRU, characterized by Fluss and Frim as the view "that our chosen beliefs about the future (however fanciful) can retroactively form and shape our present realities".
+Hyperstition is a term attributed to Land, as well as the CCRU, characterized by Fluss and Frim as the view "that our chosen beliefs about the future (however fanciful) can retroactively form and shape our present realities".
 Land defines it as "a positive feedback circuit including culture as a component.
 It can be defined as the experimental (techno-)science of self-fulfilling prophecies.
 Superstitions are merely false beliefs, but hyperstitions—by their very existence as ideas—function causally to bring about their own reality."
 Accelerationism is hyperstitional in constructing a prefigurative political imaginary of the very transformation it initiates.
-Noys stated "the CCRU tried to create images of this realized integrated human-technology world that would resonate in the present and so hasten the achievement of that world.
-Such images were found in cyberpunk science-fiction, in electronic dance music, and in the weird fiction of H. P. Lovecraft.
-Simon O'Sullivan notes the theory-fiction writing style, particularly of Land, Plant and Negarestani, as being an example.
+According to Noys, the CCRU depicted a future world with human-technology integration, hoping this would resonate in the present and actualize such a world.
+To do this, they drew upon cyberpunk, electronic music, and the weird fiction of H. P. Lovecraft.
+Simon O'Sullivan notes the theory-fiction writing style, particularly of Land, Plant and Negarestani, as being an example, anticipated by writers like William Burroughs, J. G. Ballard, and Baudrillard.
 Viewpoint Magazine used Roko's Basilisk as an example, stating "Roko's Basilisk isn't just a self-fulfilling prophecy.
 Rather than influencing events toward a particular result, the result is generated by its own prediction".

 The mechanism of hyperstition is understood as a form of feedback loop.
 According to Ljubisha Petrushevski, Land considers capitalism to be hyperstitional in that it reproduces itself via fictional images in media which become actualized.
 This phenomenon is viewed as a series of forces invading from the future, using capital to retroactively bring about their own existence and push humanity towards a singularity.
 Noys notes Terminator and its use of time travel paradoxes as being influential to the concept.
 Land states "Capitalist economics is extremely sensitive to hyperstition, where confidence acts as an effective tonic, and inversely".
 Fluss and Frim state that the left-wing perspective rejects pre-emptive knowledge of what a humane or advanced civilization may look like, instead viewing future progress as wholly open and a matter of free choice.
 Progress is then viewed as hyperstitional in that it consists of fictions which aim to become true.
 They also note its influence on Negarestani's thought, in which inhumanism is seen as arriving from the future in order to abolish its initial condition of humanism.